HackerN64/F3DEX3/docs/Documentation/Design Tradeoffs.md

 A few clever romhackers figured out that you could shrink the normals on verts in your mesh (so their length is less than "1") to make the lighting on those verts dimmer and create a version of ambient occlusion.
-In the base vertex pipeline, F3DEX3 normalizes vertex normals after transforming them, which is required for most features of the lighting system including packed normals, so this no longer works.
+In the "advanced" lighting codepath, F3DEX3 normalizes vertex normals after transforming them, which is required for point lights, specular, and Fresnel, so this no longer works.
 However, F3DEX3 has support for ambient occlusion via vertex alpha, which accomplishes the same goal with some extra benefits:
 - Much easier to create: just paint the vertex alpha in Blender / fast64.
 The scaled normals approach was not supported in fast64 and had to be done with scripts or by hand.